-Dr. Margaret T. Artero, Program Co-Chair SOE Bldg., Room 110, Telephone: 735-2505 Email: martero@uguamlive.uog.edu Dr. Stephen Kane, Program Co-Chair SOE Bldg., Room 110, Telephone: 735-2505 Email: skane@uguamlive.uog.edu
+Dr. Stephen Kane, Program Chair SOE Bldg., Room 102D, Telephone: 735-2505 Email: skane@triton.uog.edu

 The School of Education offers a Master of Arts Program designed to prepare graduate students for advanced roles in the field of School or Community Counseling.
 This program includes theory, research, and an intense supervised practicum and internship.
 In the electives, graduate students may choose additional depth in the counseling areas of either research or practice.